Jaylene Tyme: Personal life

-Jaylene Tyme (right) at Capital Pride 2025 in Ottawa.
+Jaylene Tyme (right) at Capital Pride 2025 in Ottawa with Makayla Couture.

 Jaylene Tyme is a Two-Spirit First Nations and Métis Indigenous trans woman.
 She is a survivor of the Sixties Scoop, where she was removed from her Indigenous home and placed into a settler family.
 She was separated from her brother at age three and lived in five different homes before age four.
 She discussed her story of being a Sixties Scoop adoptee in the second episode of Canada's Drag Race, where she connected with fellow contestant Xana whose grandfather was also a Sixties Scoop survivor.

 Jaylene Tyme is sober, having been in recovery from drug and alcohol addiction since the late 1990s.
 She is based in Vancouver as of 2024.
 Members of her drag family include Kendall Gender, Chelazon Leroux, and Canada's Drag Race season 4 winner Venus.

 In a post-Drag Race interview on CBC Radio One's talk series Q, she spoke of the importance of using her platform as a performer to educate and raise awareness of both LGBTQ and indigenous issues.